 Regulators Should Consider Cost-effectiveness and Available Technology

-Environmental stewardship is a critical responsibility of public power, as is cost-effective service to our customers.
-As EPA reconsiders regulations from the power sector, and pursues rulemaking responsibilities under the Federal environmental statutes more generally, it should ensure that any new rules are cost-effective for customers, rely on demonstrated technology, do not undermine reliability, account for regional differences including the diversity of generation sources, and provide workable implementation schedules.
+Environmental stewardship is a critical responsibility of public power, as is cost-effective service to our consumers.
+As EPA reconsiders regulations from the power sector, and pursues rulemaking responsibilities under the Federal environmental statutes more generally, it should ensure that any new rules are cost-effective for consumers, rely on demonstrated technology, do not undermine reliability, account for regional differences including the diversity of generation sources, and provide workable implementation schedules.

 LPPC members are dedicated to protecting the environment and the health and welfare of the communities we serve.
 Currently about 36 percent of LPPC member-owned capacity is carbon-free, and this number is expected to increase by 10 percent in the next 10 years.
 LPPC members are also projected to purchase an additional 5,024 MW of carbon-free wind, solar, nuclear and hydro power over the next 10 years, which is 90 percent of members’ supply purchases.